leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 If you look at the network log, you’ll see two requests.
 One to your server and one to S3.

-GET NETWORK REQUEST SCREEN SHOT (network_request_normal_upload)

 Direct uploads remove this requirement and put the file directly onto S3.
-There are a few steps to add direct uploading to your application.
+There are just a few steps to add direct uploading to your application.

 ### Step 1: